We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Soak the rice in water for 2 hours, then strain it.
 Bottle the liquid and use it as a mist to refresh your face.

 Acne scars can be difficult to treat, but using the right toner may help your skin’s appearance.

 Apple cider vinegar is an astringent, which means it can kill bacteria and help neutralize the skin’s pH.
 This DIY toner can be diluted more for sensitive skin:

 - 1 tbsp. apple cider vinegar

 If your skin is oily, you may experience large or noticeable pores.
 Using a toner with witch hazel can help reduce the appearance of pores, because witch hazel is a strong astringent that can help clean out pores:

 - 3 drops aloe vera

 12. Combination skin

-If you have combination skin, which means it’s dry in some places and oily in others, you may have trouble finding skin care products that fit your needs.
+Combination skin is skin that’s dry in some places and oily in others.
+If you have combination skin, you may have trouble finding skin care products that fit your needs.

-Cranberry has anti-aging properties.
-When combined with rose water and witch hazel, it makes soothing toner that won’t worsen oiliness or make your skin drier.
+Cranberry provides pro-aging support.
+When combined with rose water and witch hazel, it makes a soothing toner that won’t add oiliness or dry out your skin.